n0q/hackmaster5e-fvtt/README.md

 # hackmaster5e-fvtt

 Hackmaster 5e (unofficial) for Foundry.
 This is in no way usable yet.
 Here be dragons.
 Here be a LOT of dragons.
-Truth be told, it's all dragons at this stage.
+Truth be told, it's all dragons all the way down.

 ## roadmap
 At this early stage, I'm keeping expectations low.
 Getting this out the door and usable is all that matters.
 Bigger and better things to come, hopefully!